Two-dimensional gel electrophoresis

 Two-dimensional gel electrophoresis, abbreviated as 2-DE or 2-D electrophoresis, is a form of gel electrophoresis commonly used to analyze proteins.
 Mixtures of proteins are separated by two properties in two dimensions on 2D gels.
-2-DE was first independently introduced by O'Farrell and Klose in 1975.
+2-DE was independently introduced in 1969 by Macko and Stegemann (working with potato proteins) and Dale and Latner (working with serum).

 Basis for separation

 2-D electrophoresis begins with electrophoresis in the first dimension and then separates the molecules perpendicularly from the first to create an electropherogram in the second dimension.
 In electrophoresis in the first dimension, molecules are separated linearly according to their isoelectric point.
 In the second dimension, the molecules are then separated at 90 degrees from the first electropherogram according to molecular mass.
 Since it is unlikely that two molecules will be similar in two distinct properties, molecules are more effectively separated in 2-D electrophoresis than in 1-D electrophoresis.

 The two dimensions that proteins are separated into using this technique can be isoelectric point, protein complex mass in the native state, or protein mass.